 Peace is contagious.
-This is our core belief – and the basis of our strategy to promote peace and sustainable development in vulnerable and violence-affected communities around the world.
-That takes the form of cohorts of young peacemakers that we train and support to spark transformative change in their communities.
+This is our core belief and the basis of our strategy to promote peace and sustainable development in vulnerable and violence-affected communities around the world.
+That takes the form of cohorts of young peacemakers that we train and empower to spark transformative change in their communities.
 Each of them has the power to reach hundreds and thousands of people per year.
-They are the active vectors of our strategy to build peace in places that need it most.
+They are the very agents of our strategy to build peace in places that need it most.

-Since 2012, WPDI has trained more than 1400 youth peacemakers and they are having an impact each and every day.
+Since 2012, WPDI has trained more than 1500 youth peacemakers and they are having an impact each and every day.